trustwallet/developer/blockatlas/newblockchain.md

 ```
 type Client struct {
-	BaseURL   string
-	rpcClient jsonrpc.RPCClient
+	blockatlas.Request
 }

 func (c *Client) Init() {
-	c.rpcClient = jsonrpc.NewClient(c.BaseURL)
+	p.client = Client{blockatlas.InitClient(viper.GetString("ethereum.api"))}
 }
 ```

 Depending on your required feature set you'll need to expose these methods:

- - `Client.GetTxsOfAddress()`
+ - `client.GetTxsOfAddress(address string)`
- - `Client.CurrentBlockNumber()` & `Client.GetBlockByNumber()`
+ - `client.CurrentBlockNumber(num int64)` & `client.GetBlockByNumber()`

-They will be used in `api.go` later.
+They will be used in other files later.

 #### Coin-specific models

-`/platform/<yourcoin>/model.go` contains the data models returned by `client.go` above.
+`/platform/<your_coin>/model.go` contains the data models returned by `client.go` above.

 Take care when unmarshalling (Go's term for deserializing) currency amounts.
 We never do floating point operations on currencies but operate on base 10 string representations instead.
-Use any of these data types in your model:
+Use any of these data types in your model.
- - `json.Number`: Decimal with an _unknown_ number of digits right to the decimal separator.
- - `models.Amount`: Integer of smallest units (e.g. Satoshi, Wei)
- - `models.Amount`: Decimal that gets converted to the amount in smallest units by removing the decimal separator and truncating leading zeros.
-The number of digits right to the decimal separator must be static. (`012.300` (coins) => `12300` (smallest unit), `0.001` => `1`)
- - `string`: Custom non-decimal format.

-Side notes:
+To make conversions from decimals numbers to satoshi/wei you can use the numbers package inside `pkg/numbers`.

- - `models.Amount` internally carries an integer string of smallest units.
+The Blockatlas use `blockatlas.Amount` object to return value, this object is a type string.
+Internally, it carries an integer string of smallest units.
- - `json.Number` and `models.Amount` do not care if your decimal is wrapped in a string or not. (`12.23` vs `"12.23"`)

 #### Normalizing chain data